armindtoussi/sw-ionic/README.md

 I may implement some light caching later.
 Just to reload what the user is currently on when they paused the app.

 Completed color theme, added some new icons.

+July 16, 2019 - implemented search feature for each individual list page.
+Infinite scroll implemented on search results also.